pypa/distlib/docs/internals.rst

 Of course, the version class is also available through the matcher's ``version_class`` attribute.

-:class:`VersionScheme` make it easier to work with alternative version schemes.
+:class:`VersionScheme` makes it easier to work with alternative version schemes.
 For example, say we decide to experiment with an "adaptive" version scheme, which is based on the PEP 386 scheme, but when handed a non-conforming version, automatically tries to convert it to a normalized version using